Learning to run a meeting well is a worthy accomplishment. In successful meetings, teams unite and work takes flight.

 When Level 5 Works

 Level 5 works.
-This is the height of performance maturity, where the organization values meetings, understands how to use them, and continuously improves meeting practices to achieve consistently excellent results.
+This is the height of performance maturity, where the organization values meetings, understands how to use them, imbues them with their unique cultural identity, and continuously improves meeting practices to achieve consistently excellent results.

 And really, who doesn’t like consistently excellent results?
 We’re seeing an increase in the number of organizations with an internal facilitation team - a sure sign that the organization recognizes and invests in systematic support for effective meetings.